Wheeler County, Nebraska: Geography

+According to the United States Census Bureau, the county has a total area of 575.592 sqmi, of which 575.183 sqmi is land and 0.409 sqmi (0.07%) is water.
+It is the 47th-largest county in Nebraska by total area.

 The terrain of Wheeler County consists of low rolling hills, sloping to the east.
 A local drainage, Beaver Creek, flows to the SE and east through the upper part of the county, exiting near the midpoint of the county's east boundary line.
-The county has an area of 576 sqmi, of which 575 sqmi is land and 0.4 sqmi (0.07%) is water.